TEJAS07080/Privacy-Policy/Privacy Policy for Text to Video Generator.markdown

 ## 9. Contact Me

-If you have questions or concerns about this Privacy Policy, please contact me at [My Gmail](tejas07080@gmail.com) By using the Text to Video Generator, you agree to the terms outlined in this Privacy Policy.
+If you have questions or concerns about this Privacy Policy, please contact me at [tejas07080@gmail.com](gmail.com) By using the Text to Video Generator, you agree to the terms outlined in this Privacy Policy.
 Thank you for trusting me with your data!